PixelsCamp/docs/N00BS.md

 If you are coming with a large group of friends, make sure that one of you brings an extra power strip.
 While there are plenty of sockets, you might end up all together in the same table and everyone wants to charge their laptops, tablets, phones...

-Bring also micro-USB cables, cables for gay phones, SD card readers and miscellaneous USB port adapters.
+Don't forget your smartphone charger and cable, memory card reader and other miscellaneous USB cables and adapters.
 You can thank us later!

 ## Get to your destination